The Oxford Encyclopedia of the Modern Islamic World

 Apologetics, once the preserve of Islamic polemicists, has invaded the universities; that is the unhappy message of the Oxford Encyclopedia.
 The base of knowledge is formidable, but the political constraints are stifling.
 If only the editor had the wisdom and discipline to rule out politically tinged submissions from his contributors, the Oxford Encyclopedia would be an excellent tome.
 But then, that would be asking for a very different academy than the one we actually have.

 Mar.
-1, 2009 update: Oxford University Press, evdently, did not agree with my negative take on Esposito's 1995 encylopedia. for it has just published a second iteration of it, again edited by Esposito.
+1, 2009 update: Oxford University Press, evidently, did not agree with my negative take on Esposito's 1995 encyclopedia, for it has just published a second iteration of it, again edited by Esposito.
 This time the word "modern" is absent from the title: it's the The Oxford Encyclopedia of the Islamic World, and this one fills six, not four volumes, and costs US$750, not US$395.

 I hope my readers will excuse me, recalling my extensive labors on the first edition, and will not demand a repeat thorough reading and assessment of the second.